BitcoinDesign/Guide/guide/how-it-works/private-key-management/external-signers.md

 Editor's notes

-Description of what an external signers are and what the scheme consists of.
+Description of what external signers are and what the scheme consists of.

 Illustration sources